Game Change: Reception

 Critics questioned the lack of explicit sourcing in Game Change, which was done on "deep background" with no sources being identified in any way.
 This followed the approach made famous in many of Bob Woodward's books.
 A Poynter Institute journalism ethics scholar said a danger of this method is that "both accuracy and fairness can be in jeopardy when anonymous sources are overused and misused" and that deep background sources "cannot be held easily accountable."
 Michiko Kakutani of The New York Times wrote that the authors of Game Change "serve up a spicy smorgasbord of observations, revelations and allegations — some that are based on impressive legwork and access, some that simply crystallize rumors and whispers from the campaign trail, and some that are hard to verify independently as more than spin or speculation on the part of unnamed sources."
 Kakutani and Marc Ambinder of The Atlantic both said that at times the book veered into gossip.
 The authors defended themselves against such criticism, with Halperin saying they maintained "an incredibly high standard" and that they left material out if it was not verifiable or relevant, and Heilemann saying "We tried to tell a story of the intimate reality of what it's like to run for president.
 Gossip is that which is unverified ...
 Everything in our book is factual."
 The book was also criticized as being the embodiment of insider, establishment journalism.

 Sarah Palin has criticized Heilemann and Halperin for Game Changes depiction of her candidacy.
-Meghan Stapleton, Palin's spokeswoman, suggested Palin's autobiography Going Rogue: An American Life was a more accurate portrayal of the campaign and Palin's role in it.
+Meghan Stapleton, Palin's spokeswoman, suggested Palin's autobiography Going Rogue was a more accurate portrayal of the campaign and Palin's role in it.
 Jay Carney, Joe Biden's communications director at the time, criticized the authors for not checking directly with any of Biden's staff to verify the accounts in the book, but did not comment on the accounts themselves.

 In 2018, Meghan McCain, the daughter of John McCain, condemned the book during a discussion on ABC's The View.
-She compared the book to Michael Wolff's 2018 White House revelation, Fire and Fury: Inside the Trump White House.
-Meghan McCain furthered by saying both books were unethical and are reasons why she does not trust journalists.
+She compared the book to Michael Wolff's 2018 book on the Donald Trump White House, Fire and Fury.
+She said that both books were unethical and were reasons why she did not trust journalists.